Machine-Learning-Guided Insights into Solid-Electrolyte Interphase Conductivity: Are Amorphous Lithium Fluorophosphates the Key?

 We combine diffusion-based generative models with machine-learning interatomic potential (MLIP) simulations to provide the first direct, atomistically resolved evidence that amorphous \ce{LiPO2F2} is a fast ion conductor with low interstitial Li$^+$ defect formation energies and rapid Li$^+$ diffusion.
 To enable a comparison between amorphous and crystalline states, we therefore predict the \ce{LiPO2F2} ground-state crystal structure and show that the amorphous phase exhibits low amorphorization energy, favorable Li$^+$ interstitial defect formation, and ionic conductivity orders of magnitude higher than the crystalline polymorph.
 These findings establish amorphous oxyfluorophosphates as possible single-ion conducting channels within the SEI, providing a fundamental explanation for the high performance of P- and F-containing batteries and offering a guiding principle for the molecular engineering of optimal battery interfaces.

-\textit{Generation of Structures:} A crucial step in evaluating the role of \ce{LiPO2F2} as a primary SEI component is to identify a stable, low-energy crystalline structure in the condensed phase to serve as a reference for comparison with amorphous counterparts.
+\textit{Generation of structures:} A crucial step in evaluating the role of \ce{LiPO2F2} as a primary SEI component is to identify a stable, low-energy crystalline structure in the condensed phase to serve as a reference for comparison with amorphous counterparts.
 Starting from the molecular representation in Figure~\ref{fig:computation_framework}a, the problem is conceptualized as a crystal structure prediction (CSP) task \cite{Zhou2025_drug, aykol_predicting_2024}.
 The computational molecular CSP is well-established, including structure searching, energy ranking with surrogate models, and final validation with quantum chemical calculations \cite{gharakhanyan_fastcsp_2025}.
-However, such methods are designed to predict the packing of discrete molecules and are ill-suited for inorganic materials.
-In the inorganic condensed phase, atoms can point- or edge-share and form interconnected networks rather than a simple molecular stacking.
+However, such methods rely on the packing of discrete molecules, where the specific orientation of the unit is critical and difficult to optimize for ionic systems.
+In the inorganic condensed phase, structure generation is better approached through processes that intrinsically resolve the cation-anion coordination environment, eliminating the need to explicitly specify polyanion orientations.

 To address this challenge, we performed CSP using a deep generative model, Crystal-Host Guided Generation (CHGGen) \cite{zhong_crystal_2025}.
 CHGGen is a diffusion model, a probability-based ML technique that builds a crystal structure by starting with a random arrangement of atoms and progressively refining it into a chemically and physically stable configuration using score-based denoising \cite{song2020score, xie2021_cdvae, Zeni2025, Hsu2024}.
 The key feature of CHGGen lies in its unique two-stage strategy (Figure \ref{fig:computation_framework}d).
 The first unconditional generation process yields a prior structure with physically plausible features, such as local bonding environments.
 Given this prior, CHGGen temporarily removes the \ce{Li+} ions and refines the remaining \ce{PO2F2-} polyanion framework into a symmetrized structure with a higher space group.
 Once the framework is established, the \ce{Li+} ions are reinserted into their most probable positions via a guided inpainting process \cite{lugmayr_repaint_2022}.
 This two-step process allows CHGGen to efficiently navigate the vast number of possible atomic arrangements and pinpoint highly-ordered \ce{LiPO2F2} crystal structures.
 For complete methodological details, we refer readers to Ref.~\cite{zhong_crystal_2025} and the Supporting Information (SI).